 * To criticize and to show mistakes is as natural and necessary as receiving criticisms.
 However, while thinking of other people’s mistakes, one should not be ungrateful to them.
 We must remember our own mistakes.
 By keeping conscious of our own limitations, we have a better perspective from which to look at the faults of others.

-* Life is not suddenly understood.
+* Truth has to be found in various successive levels of perception.
+Life is not suddenly understood.
 In some special occasions, one may obtain great insights and undergo experiences that change one’s way of looking at the world and at oneself.
 However, the discovery of truth takes place step by step, slowly, and by layers.

 * Every level of reality has its own sort of landscape.
 If we get attached to the world vision we have today, we cannot proceed the uphill journey.
 The very act of walking widens the horizon and changes the landscape.
 At each new step along the road, the vision changes, and we ourselves become a little bit different.

 * To each new layer of truth-perception, other forms of detachment, devotion and personal integrity are needed.
 Common sense is of the essence at higher altitudes.
 The more we climb, the more we need a sense of equilibrium and the ability to place our feet with both intelligence and firmness, on the soil of reality.

 An initial version of the above fragments was published in the July 2015 edition of “The Aquarian Theosophist”.
 It had no indication as to the name of the author.

 In September 2016, after a careful analysis of the state of the esoteric movement worldwide, a group of students decided to form the Independent Lodge of Theosophists, whose priorities include the building of a better future in the different dimensions of life.